ChrisHal/PMbrowser/doc/usage/installation.rst

 page: https://github.com/ChrisHal/PMbrowser/releases .
 Use the command `sudo dpkg -i `PMbrowser-<version>-win64.deb` to install.

-Your distribution needs to provide packages for the Qt libraries version 6.
-If not, you can use the selfcontained *AppImage* (see :ref:`appimage`).
+Your distribution needs to provide packages for the Qt libraries, version 6.
+If it does not, you can use the selfcontained *AppImage* (see :ref:`appimage`) or the flatpak (see :ref:`flatpak`).

 Documentation will be installed in :file:`/usr/share/doc/QtPMbrowser` by default.
 The executable :file:`QtPMbrowser` in :file:`/usr/bin` .